alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

 uses our [Health check web service](#health-check-web-service) to determine whether a particular ECS instance is behaving normally or not.

-The last part of the "main.tf" file declares an EIP, attaches it to our SLB and register a DNS entry:
+The last part of the "main.tf" file declares an EIP, attaches it to our SLB and registers a DNS entry:
 ```hcl-terraform
 resource "alicloud_eip" "app_eip" { /* ... */ }